Liber Linteus: History of discovery

 The mummy and its wrappings were examined the same year by the German Egyptologist Heinrich Brugsch, who noticed the text, but believed them to be Egyptian hieroglyphs.
 He did not undertake any further research on the text, until 1877, when a chance conversation with Richard Burton about runes made him realise that the writing was not Egyptian.
 They realised the text was potentially important, but wrongly concluded that it was a transliteration of the Egyptian Book of the Dead in the Arabic script.

-In 1891, the wrappings were transported to Vienna, where they were thoroughly examined by Jacob Krall, an expert on the Coptic language, who expected the writing to be either Coptic, Libyan or Carian.
+In 1891, the wrappings were transported to Vienna, where they were thoroughly examined by Jakob Krall, an expert on the Coptic language, who expected the writing to be either Coptic, Libyan or Carian.
 In 1892, Krall was the first to identify the language as Etruscan and reassemble the strips.
 It was his work that established that the linen wrappings constituted a manuscript written in Etruscan.

 At first, the provenance and identity of the mummy were unknown, due to the irregular nature of its excavation and sale.
-This led to speculation that the mummy may have had some connection to either the Liber Linteus or the Etruscans.
-But a papyrus buried with her proves that she was Egyptian and gives her identity as Nesi-hensu, the wife of Paher-hensu, a tailor from Thebes.
+This resulted in speculation that the mummy may have had some association with either the Liber Linteus or the Etruscans.
+A papyrus found within her sarcophagus was identified as an Egyptian Book of the Dead, which included the details of an Egyptian woman named Nesi-hensu, the wife of Paher-hensu, a tailor from Thebes.
+This discovery has been used as evidence to suggest that the mummy is the Nesi-hensu mentioned on the papyrus.
+However, later analysis of the papyrus has suggested that it postdates the mummy by nearly a century, which could suggest that the mummy is not Nesi-hensu.

 She was 30–40 years old at the time of her death, and wore a necklace, with traces of flowers and gold in her hair.
 Among the fragments of the accompanying wreath, there was a cat skull.